How do I vacate my possession of Controlled Substance conviction or (Blake Issue)

 How do I get a sentence review hearing?

 Sentence review hearings, or hearing to modify judgment and sentence, may only be granted by the court that sentenced you.
-Generally, the court will not grant a motion to review a sentence except with very good cause.
-Your best chance is to contact the court directly in writing, and state very specifically the reason for wanting a sentence review hearing (including any support documents if applicable).
+Generally, the court will not grant a motion to review a sentence except with good cause.
+Your best chance is to contact the attorney who handled the case or write to the Department of Public Defense stating specifically the reason for wanting a sentence review hearing (including any support documents if applicable).
 Always include the court case number, your full legal name, address and telephone number.

 I pled guilty but want to change my mind.
 What should I do?